jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Decision is a risk rooted in the courage of being free.
+To effectively communicate, we must realize that we are all different in the way we perceive the world and use this understanding as a guide to our communication with others.
-- Paul Tillich
+- Tony Robbins

-Updated on: [6/1/2023]
+Updated on: [6/2/2023]
 <!-- #quoteEnd -->
 </pre>